Free X-Mod Review — Limited Availability

-We review your Experience Modifier and payroll classifications for free.
+We review your Experience Modifier (X-Mod) for free — including the payroll classifications and claim data that drive it.
 If we find errors inflating your premium, we show you exactly what to fix.
 If everything's clean, we confirm that.

 Why is the review free?

-We're building the first workers' comp intelligence platform built specifically for senior care.
+We're building the first workers' comp intelligence platform for high-risk industries.
 Your review helps us refine our process — and helps you catch errors costing real money.
 There's no obligation, no upsell during the review, and no changes to your broker relationship.

 What We Look For